tomhallmain/sd-runner/README.md

 ## Configuration Options

+`total`: By default this is 1 to run a workflow only once, however with prompt randomization the same workflow can produce a different result each time.
+Set to -1 to run infinitely.

 `gen_order`: A single run can include multiple resolutions, models, vaes, loras, IP adapters, and control nets.
 Modify the gen_order list to set the order in which these combinations are run.

 `redo_parameters`: Redo an image using the stored workflow found in the image, but with desired different parameters.